wagtail/rfcs/draft/011-revisions-api.rst

 Abstract
 ========

-Currently, the Admin API can only access the live version of apage's content.
+Currently, the Admin API can only access the live version of a page's content.
 In order to support page editing, we must allow the admin API to access the latest draft and also create new revisions and publish them.